PARKINSONŐS DISEASE

 The report said some others have also received help this way.

-3. It appears that manganese may be a
+It appears that manganese may be a specific toxin for the basal ganglia, the

-that, at least in early cases, the manganese toxicity does not kill the cells
+cases, the manganese toxicity does not kill the cells outright, but merely

-Thus, if the manganese can be removed, healing can occur.
+manganese can be removed, healing can occur.

-IV.
-DEVELOPMENT RESEARCH WITH PARKINSONŐS
+DEVELOPMENT RESEARCH WITH PARKINSONŐS DISEASE

 We have